-• To describe the diagnostic test profile, PK, HIV drug resistance, and response to antiretroviral treatment in those who become infected after CAB LA exposure, combining blinded, unblinded and OL periods
+• To describe the diagnostic test profile, PK, HIV drug resistance, and response to antiretroviral treatment in those who become infected after CAB LA exposure, combining blinded, unblinded and OLE periods

 The number of cases of drug resistance will be summarized by period (blinded, unblinded, OL) for those receiving CAB LA who become infected.
-Case reports including information on testing profile, resistance, drug resistance and response to treatment will be developed for each confirmed incident infection in for those who receive CAB.
+Case reports including information on testing profile, drug resistance and response to treatment will be developed for each confirmed incident infection in for those who receive CAB.

-• To characterize pharmacokinetics and duration of detectable drug among those who discontinue CAB LA injections, combining blinded, unblinded and OL periods.
+• To characterize pharmacokinetics and duration of quantifiable drug among those who discontinue CAB LA injections, combining blinded, unblinded and OLE periods.

-Starting with the third (17 week) injection (to allow steady state to be achieved), we will tabulate and plot the mean and SD of log CAB LA levels as a function of time since the last injection.
+Starting with the third (17 week) injection (to allow steady state to be achieved), we will tabulate and plot the mean and SD of log CAB concentrations as a function of time since the last injection.
 Data will be presented overall and separately by pregnancy status.
 These data will be input into a mechanistic PK model and estimated parameter values from the fitted model will be reported.

-• To evaluate concentration in breastmilk and infants among women who receive CAB LA injections during pregnancy and/or the early post-partum period.
+• To evaluate CAB concentration in breastmilk and infants among women who receive CAB LA injections during pregnancy and/or the early post-partum period.

-We will present descriptive statistics (median, quartiles, geometric mean) of cabotegravir concentrations in breastmilk and infant plasma samples collected at multiple time points following delivery among women who receive CAB LA injections during pregnancy and breastfeeding.
+We will present descriptive statistics (median, quartiles, geometric mean) of CAB concentrations in breastmilk and infant plasma samples collected at multiple time points following delivery among women who receive CAB LA injections prior to and/or during pregnancy and breastfeeding.
 We will also summarize infant plasma/maternal plasma ratios and breast milk/maternal plasma ratios to help understand drug transfer and deposition, respectively.
+(Additional details will be outlined in the pregnancy and infant substudy statistical analysis plan document.)